We embrace all voices

 - Operations — We operate with a lens of inclusion, from our event planning to our policies and our supplier diversity program.

-- Employee engagement — We foster a true sense of inclusion and belonging for our CLA family members with opportunities such as learning events, virtual belonging communities, and coaching connections.
+- Employee engagement — We foster inclusion and belonging through DEI events, virtual belonging communities, and authentic coaching connections.

 - Community and client impact — We create opportunities for our CLA family to give time and financial support to DEI initiatives, whether through volunteer paid time off, nominations to our CLA Foundation, or cultivating new client and prospect relationships that reflect the communities we serve.